 Measuring and Inspecting Nuclear Plant Performance

 Performance indicators use objective data to monitor performance within each of the "cornerstone" areas.
-The data which make up the performance indicators will be generated by the utilities and submitted to the NRC on a quarterly basis.
+The utilities generate the data that make up the performance indicators and submit these data to the NRC quarterly.
 Each performance indicator is measured against established thresholds which are related to their effect on safety.

-While performance indicators can provide insights into plant performance for selected areas, the NRC's inspection program provides a greater depth and breadth of information for consideration by the NRC in assessing plant performance.
+While performance indicators can provide insights into plant performance in selected areas, the NRC's inspection program provides a greater depth and breadth of information for monitoring and assessing plant performance.
 The inspection program is designed to verify the accuracy of performance indicator information and to assess performance that is not directly measured by the performance indicator data.

 Using Performance Indicators